curatingbits/blog_api/README.md

 https://serene-woodland-61626.herokuapp.com/api/v1/blog_posts
 ```

-Example JSON data available in the postman_logs folder.
-For both PUT and DELETE, a no response code is returned.
+Example JSON data is available within the postman_logs folder. **For both PUT and DELETE, a no response code is returned**.
 Logs are not provided for those endpoints.
-I've read mixed suggestions regarding a 200 response status be sent back upon success.
+There are mixed suggestions regarding is an 200 response status be sent back upon success.

 Considerations: